suzy-g38/GrabBits_Website/README.md

     git push origin <branch-name>
     ```
 * Step 8: Create a PR on Github.
 (Don't just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing)

+## Problem Statement 😖

+Many students miss out on the latest job and internship opportunities due to a lack of awareness about them.
+Often, they become aware of these opportunities when it's already too late to apply.
+It can be challenging to find verified job and internship opportunities quickly and easily, especially those that are relevant to one's interests and qualifications.
+This can lead to missed opportunities and a delay in career growth.

+## Proposed Solution 🤩

+#### Grabbit, a community-driven platform that provides the latest updates about verified job, internship, and hackathon opportunities.
+#### With Grabbit, students can quickly and easily find opportunities that match their skills and interests.
+#### Additionally, Grabbit offers a platform for experienced professionals to share their knowledge and insights through podcasts and motivational content, inspiring and guiding students as they pursue their careers.

+## Glimps ✨

+### Check out the live demo of the platform  [GrabBit](https://grabbits.vercel.app)

+## Functionality & Concepts Used ⚒

+### UI/UX -
+- Figma
+### Frontend:
+- spider
+### Backend:
+- spider
+### Programming languages and tools:
+- spider

 ## Our platform features several key concepts and functionalities, including: